dboddie-canonical-work/disgorged-docs/using-gdb-and-gdbserver.rst

 Most IDEs can be used to visually debug snaps running *gdbserver* with either ``gdb`` or ``gdb-multiarch`` packages.
 An IDE needs to be configured to access the target host gdbserver session rather than use its default debug routine, and optionally, to automatically the execution of the snap with gdbserver before the debugger starts.

-To create a configuration for Microsoft’s `Visual Studio Code (VS Code) <https://code.visualstudio.com/>`__ , for example, you will need a workspace with local access to the same source code as the snap, and the executable, along with the VS Code *GDB Debug* extension.
+To create a configuration for Microsoft’s `Visual Studio Code (VS Code) <vscode_>`_ , for example, you will need a workspace with local access to the same source code as the snap, and the executable, along with the VS Code *GDB Debug* extension.
 The executable can be extracted form the snap package with the ``unsquashfs <snap name>`` command.

 In VS Code, open your workspace and select *Run and Debug* from the primary side bar and click ``create a launch.json file``, then select *GDB* from the list of debuggers: